Women in music: Popular music

 Singers in "pop music" perform the vocals for bands and other music groups, which may range in size from a duo or a power trio to a large jazz big band.
 Singers typically do both live performances and studio recordings.
 Those who do live performances may sing in small venues such as coffeehouses or nightclubs, or they may perform in larger venues ranging from arts centres to stadiums.
 Some singers also perform in music videos used to promote the songs.

 In some styles of pop, singers may play a rhythm-section instrument, such as rhythm guitar, electric bass, or percussion instrument while they sing.
 In other styles of pop, singers perform choreographed dance moves during the show.
 Women pop singers known for elaborate dance routines in their live shows include Cher, Madonna, Beyoncé, Britney Spears, and Lady Gaga.

 Cher has been described as "a pioneer of female autonomy during a male-driven era [who] paved a way in a sexist industry with her music."
 Although she recalls that era as "a time when girl singers were patted on the head for being good and told not to think," her own image eventually changed due to her "refusal of dependence on a man and the determination ... to refuse the conventional role assigned to women over forty years old in an industry that fetishises youth."
 Madonna, also a key figure in pop music, has also been credited with paving the way for women artists and permanently changing the music industry for women and today's pop stars.
-Other influential women contemporaries in pop music include Annie Lennox, Cyndi Lauper, Debbie Harry, Diana Ross, Donna Summer, Grace Jones, Gloria Estefan, Janet Jackson, Kate Bush, Kylie Minogue, Nina Hagen, Olivia Newton-John, Pat Benatar, Stevie Nicks, and Tina Turner.
+Other influential women contemporaries in pop music include Annie Lennox, Cyndi Lauper, Debbie Harry, Diana Ross, Donna Summer, Whitney Houston, Grace Jones, Rita Lee, Gloria Estefan, Selena Quintanilla, Janet Jackson, Kate Bush, Kylie Minogue, Nina Hagen, Olivia Newton-John, Pat Benatar, Stevie Nicks, and Tina Turner.

 Singer-songwriter and music producer Björk has commented that the male collaborators of women singers are typically credited for the sound of their recordings because people see them performing on stage and assume they don't produce recordings or play an instrument.
 Lady Gaga has also weighed in on the difficulties faced by women recording artists because of the similarity of the music industry to a boys' club they can't get into.
 Along the same lines, Indie folk singer-songwriter/guitarist Ani di Franco states that for women, in the past, even entering a guitar store was an "act of courage" because it felt like a "boys' club."
 Indeed, one study found that customers did not treat a saleswoman at a guitar store as if she knew anything about guitars until she used special guitar terms.